-E. On April 16, 2023, the Company entered into an agreement for the acquisition of the Red Rock Hotel in Eilat (in this section: the "Agreement" and the "Transaction", respectively).
+E. On 16 April 2023, the Company entered into an agreement for the acquisition of the Red Rock Hotel in Eilat (in this section: the "Agreement" and the "Transaction", respectively).
 The property, the subject matter of the Transaction, includes all of the seller's rights in the land in Eilat, with a total area of approx. 9,000 sqm on which the Red Rock Hotel in Eilat is built, including existing and future building rights and the hotel's operations and equipment, as well as additional related rights of the seller.

-On May 11, 2023, the Transaction was closed and possession of the property was transferred to the Company.
+On 11 May 2023, the Transaction was closed and possession of the property was transferred to the Company.
 On such closing date the Company paid the seller the sum of approx. NIS 130 million.

-F. On April 27, 2023, the Company won a tender of Dira Lehaskir - The State-Owned Rental Housing Company Ltd. and the Israel Land Authority, for the purchase of leasehold rights in a site located in Herzliya (near Kibbutz Glil Yam), in consideration for approx. NIS 85 million plus VAT, as well as approx. NIS 19 million in development expenses.
+F. On 27 April 2023, the Company won a tender of Dira Lehaskir - The State-Owned Rental Housing Company Ltd. and the Israel Land Authority, for the purchase of leasehold rights in a site located in Herzliya (near Kibbutz Glil Yam), in consideration for approx. NIS 85 million plus VAT, as well as approx. NIS 19 million in development expenses.

-According to the provisions of the tender, the land is intended for multi-family residential construction, for long-term rental for a period no less than 20 consecutive years from the date of closing of the transaction.
+According to the provisions of the tender, the land is intended for multi-family residential construction, for long-term rental for a period no less than 20 consecutive years from the date of completion of the construction of the project.
 The project is expected to include 147 apartments and retail space.
 One half of the apartments in the project will be leased under controlled rent in the sum of 80% of free market rent.

-In July 2023, the transaction was closed and the balance of the payment was transferred.
+In July 2023, the transaction was closed and the consideration was transferred.

-G. Further to Note 8C to the Annual Financial Statements, in January 2023 an additional round of investment was made in Compass, in the context of which the Company invested approx. US\$41.5 million (approx. NIS 144 million), such that after this investment, the Company holds approx. 32.5% of Compass' members' capital.
+G. Further to Note 8C to the Annual Financial Statements, in January 2023 an additional round of investment was made in Compass, in the context of which the Company invested approx. US\$41.5 million (approx. NIS 144 million), such that after this investment, the Company holds ~32.5% of Compass' members' capital.

-On June 20, 2023, the Company's partners in Compass announced that they had engaged in an agreement for the sale of holdings in Compass for a sum reflecting a valuation for Compass of approx. US\$5.7 billion (approx. NIS 21.1 billion) and a net value of approx. US\$2.7 billion (approx. NIS 10 billion) (in this section: the "Transaction"), and that according to the mechanism set forth in the Compass unitholders' agreement, the Company will tag along and sell its holdings in Compass for the same value.
+On 20 June 2023, the Company's partners in Compass engaged in an agreement for the sale of holdings in Compass for a sum reflecting a valuation for Compass of approx. US\$5.7 billion (approx. NIS 21.8 billion) and a net value of approx. US\$2.7 billion (approx. NIS 10.3 billion) (in this section: the "Transaction").
+According to the mechanism set forth in the Compass unitholders' agreement, the Company will tag along and sell its holdings in Compass for the same value.
 Accordingly, the investment was classified in the current assets as a non-current asset held for sale.